-(1) These rules (Chapter 40) govern the procedures of the Seattle Office for Civil Rights in administering the Fair Employment Practices Ordinance No. 109116, as amended, Seattle Municipal Code (SMC) Ch.
-14.04, the Public Accommodations Ordinance No. 121593, SMC Ch.
-14.06, the Open Housing Ordinance No.104839, as amended, SMC Ch.
-14.08, the Fair Contracting Practices Ordinance No. 119601, SMC 14.10, Paid Sick Time and Safe Time Ordinance, SMC Ch.
-14.16, The Use of Criminal History in Employment Decisions, SMC 14.17 and applicable provisions of Ordinance No. 97971, as amended, SMC Ch.
-3.14.900, which established the Seattle Office for Civil Rights.
+These rules (Chapter 40) govern the procedures of the Seattle Office for Civil Rights and Office of Labor Standards (Department) in administering the:

+Fair Employment Practices Ordinance, as amended, Seattle Municipal Code (SMC) 14.04;

+Public Accommodations Ordinance, SMC 14.06;

+Open Housing Ordinance, as amended, SMC 14.08;

+Fair Contracting Practices Ordinance, SMC 14.10;

+Paid Sick Time and Safe Time (PSST), SMC 14.16;

+The Use of Criminal History in Employment Decisions (Job Assistance Ordinance, “JAO”), SMC 14.17;

+Minimum Wage (MWO), SMC 14.19;

+Wage and Tip Compensation Requirements (AWT), SMC 14.20 and Ordinance No. 124644; and

+Applicable provisions of SMC 3.14.900, which established the Seattle Office for Civil Rights;

+Applicable provisions of Ordinance No. 124643, which established the Office of Labor Standards.

-The rules govern the procedure from the charging party's initial inquiry until the charge is withdrawn or the Director dismisses the charge, administratively closes the case, refers the matter to the City Attorney for prosecution, or, in City Employment cases, obtains confirmation the respondent has complied with the Director's order.
+The rules govern the procedure from the charging party's initial inquiry until the charge is withdrawn or the Director or Division Director dismisses the charge, administratively closes the case, refers the matter to the City Attorney for prosecution, or, in City Employment cases, obtains confirmation the respondent has complied with the Director's or Division Director’s order.

 (2) These rules and any amendment to these rules shall apply to charges pending before the Department when the rules or the amendment are or is adopted except that anything already done need not be redone to comply with the rules or with the amendment.